Michael-A-Heuer/AN-DAO-Charter/README.md

 # Aragon Network DAO Charter

-This repository contains the `LaTeX` source files of the charter of the [Aragon Network DAO](https://andao.aragon.org/) resulting in the charter `AN-DAO-Charter.pdf` document.
+This repository contains the `LaTeX` source files of the charter of the [Aragon Network DAO](https://andao.aragon.org/) resulting in the charter `network-dao-charter.pdf` document.
-The charter document versions are [released on GitHub](https://github.com/Michael-A-Heuer/AN-DAO-Charter/releases) and published via `IPFS`.
+The charter document versions are [released on GitHub](https://github.com/aragon/network-dao-charter/releases) and published via `IPFS`.